raspberrypilearning/chatbot/en/step_1.md

 title: What you will learn
 ---

-- Use code to concatonate strings in Scratch
+- Use code to concatenate strings in Scratch
 - Know that variables can be used to store user input
 - Use conditional selection to respond to user input in Scratch
 --- /collapse ---